I2VControl: Disentangled and Unified Video Motion Synthesis Control: Method

 Note that, despite setting $m_{\lambda}$ to 0 during both training and testing, this does not imply that the borderland is completely stationary.
 On the contrary, it may still exhibit some motion dynamics, ensuring the borderland integrates naturally and seamlessly with the drag-units and brush-units to create a coherent and lifelike video scene.
 In our constructed training data, the borderland may contain natural small motions, which are also present in the inference results.

 $\bullet$ On the \textbf{brush-units}, we set:

-Similar to the borderland, we set $\mathcal{R}^{(p)}_{\lambda} \equiv \mathcal{I}$ on brush-units because we do not require users to provide drag controls for these parts.
-Instead, users only need to provide the value of $m_{\lambda}$.
-For the training data, we compute the motion strength with Eq.~\ref{eq:motion_strength_function}, which indicates the motion deviation from the identity transformation $\mathcal{I}$.
+Similar to the borderland, we set $\mathcal{R}^{(p)}_{\lambda} \equiv \mathcal{I}$ on brush-units.
+Instead, users only need to provide the value of $m_{\lambda}^{(p)}$.
+We compute the motion strength $\mathcal{M}$ with Eq.~\eqref{eq:motion_strength_function}, which indicates the motion deviation from the identity transformation $\mathcal{I}$.
 During inference, users can designate an object by drawing a mask and make it move by simply classifying the region as a brush-unit and providing a motion strength value.

 $\bullet$ On the \textbf{drag-units}, we set: